One of tech's biggest events will go lean on phones. What's up with that?

 CES is mobile limbo land

-While CES was once a launching pad for groundbreaking phones like the Palm Pre back in 2009, very few big phones have launched at CES in the past several years.
+While CES was once a launching pad for groundbreaking phones like the Palm Pre back in 2009, very few big phones have launched at the Las Vegas event in the past several years.
 These days, you tend to see major releases in the spring and fall, though there are some summer stragglers as well.
 CES is after the holiday crush and before MWC, or Mobile World Congress, the phone world's Super Bowl, which takes place in late February every year.

 MWC is where we typically meet the next blockbusters from Samsung, LG and the like, so we expect these companies to hold back their best at CES.
 (For the record, Samsung's Galaxy S8 could come later than usual, possibly this March or April.)